-A \$12 million Agri-food and Fibre Experience Centre is being developed to open in 2021.
+A \$12 million Agri-food and Fibre Experience Centre is being planned that will teach and showcase best practice in Agriculture and Horticulture.

 The Mount Albert Aquatic Centre

 The school has one of the finest indoor heated swimming pools and leisure complexes in the country.
 A 25 metre competition pool provides excellent swim training, waterpolo and underwater hockey facilities.
 Its variable depth floor allows for group aquarobics and swimming tuition.
 An adjacent leisure pool includes a waterslide, paddling pool and a wave pool.
 This outstanding joint school-community complex also has spa pools, a sauna, steam room, swim shop and a café.